CrypticMonkey33/ArchipelagoExplorersOfSky/worlds/pmd_eos/docs/FAQ.md

 and Glimmer Harp.
 * Glimmer Harp - Increase the chance to recruit mono-type pokemon
 * Stellar Symphony - Increases the chance to recruit dual-type pokemon
-* Null Bagpipes - Decreases the change to spawn pokemon in the dungeon
+* Null Bagpipes - Decreases the chance to spawn pokemon in the dungeon

 ___